 Benefits and other Financial Support

-Macmillan Benefits Advice Team | Macmillan Grant | Personal Independence and Attendance Allowance | Claiming benefits If you are terminally ill | Needing to take sick leave from work? | Carers Allowance | Bereavement Benefit | Housing Benefits | Grants for housing repairs or adaptations | Shelter | Homelessness | Age UK | Equity Release | Turn 2 US | Free prescriptions for people with cancer
+Macmillan Money and More | Personal Independence and Attendance Allowance | Claiming benefits If you are terminally ill | Managing the finances of a parent | Needing to take sick leave from work? | Carers Allowance | Bereavement Benefit | Housing Benefits | Grants for housing repairs or adaptations | Shelter | Homelessness | Age UK | Equity Release | Turn 2 US | Free prescriptions for people with cancer

-Tel: 0345 600 6257, e-mail: macmillanbenefits@suffolk.gov.uk
+Tel: 01473 715748 or e-mail: cancer.support@esneft.nhs.uk

-Personal Independence Payment ( or PiP, aged 16 to pensions age)
+Personal Independence Payment ( or PIP, aged 16 to pensions age)

 Attendance Allowance (over pension age)